openebs-archive/openebs-docs/docs/provisionvols.md

 Grafana charts can be built for the above Prometheus metrics.
-Some metrics OpenEBS volumes are available automatically at MayaOnline when you connect the Kubernetes cluster to it.
+Some metrics OpenEBS volumes are available automatically at Kubera when you connect the Kubernetes cluster to it.
 See an example screenshot below.